Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Introduction

 The hot-hand phenomenon generally refers to an athlete who has performed well in the recent past performing better in the present.
 Having a ``hot goalie'' is seen as crucial to success in the National Hockey League (NHL) playoffs.
 A goaltender who keeps all pucks out of the net for 16 games (4 series of 4 wins) will win his team the Stanley Cup---obviously.
 In this paper, we use data from the NHL playoffs to investigate whether goaltenders get hot, in the sense that if a goaltender has had a high recent save probability, then that goaltender will have a high save probability for the next shot that he faces.

-NHL fans, coaches, and players appear to believe that goaltenders can get hot.
-A famous example is Scotty Bowman using backup Mike Vernon as the starting goaltender for the Detroit Red Wings during the 1997 playoffs, despite Chris Osgood having started in goal during most of the regular season, because Bowman believed Vernon was the hot goaltender \parencite{morrison1998takes}.
-The Red Wings won the Stanley Cup that year for the first time in 42 years.
+NHL fans, coaches, and players appear to believe that goaltenders can get hot and that a hot goaltender can be the key to the success of an NHL team.
+A famous example of a hot goaltender is the legendary playoff journey of Jonathan Quick of the Los Angeles Kings in 2012.
+With the fifth-best save percentage ($92.86\%$) in the regular season, Quick continued to improve ($95.35\%$) in the first round of the playoffs against the Vancouver Canucks.
+He remained hot until lifting the first Stanley Cup in franchise history and completed the playoffs with the best save percentage ($94.61\%$) of all goalies who played more than 10 playoff games.

 NHL goaltenders let in roughly one in ten shots.
-More precisely, during the 2018-19 regular season, 93 goaltenders playing for 31 teams faced a total of 79,540 shots, which resulted in 7,169 goals, for an average save percentage of 91.0\%.
-Among goaltenders who played at least 20 games, the season-long save percentage varied from a high of 93.7\% (Ben Bishop, Dallas Stars) to a low of 89.7\% (Joonas Korpisalo, Columbus Blue Jackets)—a range from 1.3 percentage points (pps) below to 2.7 pps above the overall average save percentage.
-In the playoffs of the same year, the overall average save percentage was 91.6\%.
-Among goaltenders who played in two or more playoff games, the save percentage varied from 93.6\% (Robin Lehner, New York Islanders) to 85.6\% (Andrei Vasilevskiy, Tampa Bay Lightning)—--a range from 6 pps below to 2 pps above the overall average save percentage.
+More precisely, during the 2018-19 regular season, 93 goaltenders playing for 31 teams faced a total of 79,540 shots, which resulted in 7,169 goals, for an average save percentage of 90.99\%.
+Among goaltenders who played at least 20 games, the season-long save percentage varied from a high of 93.42\% (Ben Bishop, Dallas Stars) to a low of 88.58\% (Aaron Dell, San Jose Sharks)—a range from 2.41 percentage points (pps) below to 2.43 pps above the overall average save percentage.
+In the playoffs of the same year, the overall average save percentage was 91.64\%.
+Among goaltenders who played in two or more playoff games, the save percentage varied from 93.56\% (Robin Lehner, New York Islanders) to 85.58\% (Andrei Vasilevskiy, Tampa Bay Lightning)—--a range from 6.06 pps below to 1.92 pps above the overall average save percentage.

-It is crucial to determine whether the hot-hand phenomenon is real, for NHL goaltenders, in order to understand whether coaches are justified in making decisions about which of a team's two goaltenders should start a particular game based on perceptions or estimates of whether that goaltender is hot.
+It is crucial to determine whether the hot-hand phenomenon is real, for NHL goaltenders, to understand whether coaches are justified in making decisions about which of a team's two goaltenders should start a particular game based on perceptions or estimates of whether that goaltender is hot.
 If the hot hand is real, then appropriate statistical models could potentially be used to predict the likely performance of a team's two goaltenders in an upcoming game, or even in the remainder of a game that is in progress, during which the goaltender currently on the ice has performed poorly.